Designing networks

 inspector.plot_networks()

 As we can see in the bipartite network graph, networkX graphs are translated into a pop2net graph by creating one location instance for each bilateral relation between nodes.
-Thus, agents are assigned to multiple instances of the SmallWorld location class:
+Thus, actors are assigned to multiple instances of the SmallWorld location class:

 [62]:

-for location in agent.locations:
+for location in actor.locations:

 print(location.label)